Back to Top

 Freshwater resources

-A scientific paper published in February 2026 about the freshwater resources of the Island, written in collaboration with Island residents – see page on natural resources and environment.
-The paper finds that Norfolk Island’s freshwater biodiversity is patchily documented and seriously threatened by water quality issues, habitat disturbance, introduced species (woody weeds, aquatic plants, freshwater snails and live-bearing fishes) and a drying climate.all
+A scientific paper was published in February 2026 about the freshwater resources of the Island, written in collaboration with Island residents – see page on natural resources and environment.
+The paper finds that Norfolk Island’s freshwater biodiversity is patchily documented and seriously threatened by water quality issues, habitat disturbance, introduced species (woody weeds, aquatic plants, freshwater snails and live-bearing fishes) and a drying climate.

 Anne Swift Oratorio